derekgreene/twitter-jsonl-tools/README.md

 	python jsonl-tweet-hashtags.py sample/sample-tweets-500.jsonl

-To export all tweets in a simple CSV (comma-separated) format:
+To export all tweets to a simple CSV (comma-separated) format:

 	python jsonl-tweet-export.py sample/sample-tweets-500.jsonl -o sample/sample-tweets.csv

+### Basic Usage: Users

+The tools used to process user data expect one or more JSONL files as inputs, where each line contains a JSON-formatted user profile data as retrieved from the Twitter API.

+To export all user metadata to a simple CSV (comma-separated) format:

+	python jsonl-user-export.py sample/sample-users-50.jsonl -o sample/sample-users.csv